This topic provides an overview of machine learning capabilities in Azure Databricks.

-Apache Spark MLlib is the Apache Spark scalable machine learning library consisting of common learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimensionality reduction, and underlying optimization primitives.
-Spark MLLib seamlessly integrates with other Spark components such as Spark SQL, Spark Streaming, and DataFrames and is installed in the Azure Databricks runtime.
+Apache Spark MLlib is the Apache Spark machine learning library consisting of common learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimensionality reduction, and underlying optimization primitives.
+Azure Databricks recommends the following Apache Spark MLLib guides:

-- Export the model.
+- Export a trained model.

 - Import the model into an external system.

 Azure Databricks supports two methods to export and import models and full ML pipelines from Apache Spark: MLeap and Databricks ML Model Export.

 MLeap, which Azure Databricks recommends, is a common serialization format and execution engine for machine learning pipelines.
 It supports serializing Apache Spark, scikit-learn, and TensorFlow pipelines into a bundle, so you can load and deploy your trained models to make predictions with new data.

 You can also use Databricks ML Model Export to export models and ML pipelines.
 These exported models and pipelines can be imported into other (Spark and non-Spark) platforms to do scoring and make predictions.